ajlb/homework-week-2/README.md

 BootStrap: https://getbootstrap.com/
 Icon Finder: https://www.iconfinder.com/
-Thank you to all the members of my study group for hours of working together!
+Sublte Patterns (Background image): https://www.toptal.com/designers/subtlepatterns/ Thank you to all the members of my study group for helping each other with the intricacies of Bootstrap!

 ## License ##